shivshashyaM/assignment/README.md

  # Steps to initiate CI/CD pipeline.
   Add plugins to Jenkins server
  * add Docker pipeline plugin
- * download kubernetes-cd plugin // This is added in github repository for reference
+ * download kubernetes-cd plugin // This is added to github repository for reference

   Push Jenkinsfile to github repository
  * git status